What to Pack for a Cruise

 Packing Tip #20 – Mobile Jewelry Case

 For small pieces of jewelry, keep them safe and organized in a daily pill container.
 And, if super Type A, you can plan your nightly accessories and place them in the corresponding containers.
 Just don’t swallow your earrings hoping to cure that hangover.
+You can find this for around $5 on Amazon.

 Cruise Packing Hack #21 – Scarf Roll